fenago/Grokking-Deep-Learning/Lab_9.md

 the history.

 But note that there are no nonlinearities in the generation of these representations.
 What kinds of limitations do you think that could create?
-In the next chapter, we’ll explore this question and more using nonlinearities and gates to form a neural network called a long short-term memory network (LSTM).
+In the next lab, we’ll explore this question and more using nonlinearities and gates to form a neural network called a long short-term memory network (LSTM).
 But first, make sure you can sit down and (from memory) code a working linear RNN that converges.
 The dynamics and control flow of